samjones00/document-management-api/README.md

 **Cosmos DB** \
 Copy the primary connection string from your local cosmos emulator https://localhost:8081/_explorer/index.html into the setting CosmosConnectionString in [local.settings.json](./DocumentManager.Api/local.settings.json)

+:information_source: The database and collection will be created automatically.

 ### Running the API
 If you have the Azure Functions Core Tools installed then you can open a terminal window and run `func start` from .\DocumentManager.Api, alternatively you can open the solution in Visual Studio and run the `DocumentManager.Api` project.